khaledalmaarii/HackTricks-wiki/README.md

 <figure><img src=".gitbook/assets/image (3).png" alt=""><figcaption></figcaption></figure>

 **Instantly available setup for vulnerability assessment & penetration testing**.
 Run a full pentest from anywhere with 20+ tools & features that go from recon to reporting.
-We don't replace pentesters - we develop custom tools, detection & exploitation modules to give them back some time to dig deeper, pop shells, and have fun.
+We don't replace pentesters - we develop custom tools, detection & exploitation modules to give them back some time to dig deeper, pop shells, je have fun.

 {% embed url="https://pentest-tools.com/" %}